Two Person Kayak

-This kayak is genuinely a two-person fishing kayak that is neither bad nor good, but it is worth mentioning.
+This kayak is a two person fishing kayak that is neither bad nor good but worth mentioning.

 Most other tandem fishing kayaks are only suitable for fishing with children or if you want the extra space to fish solo - otherwise, you can't comfortably fit two adults on them.

 The opposite is true here, as a few users have said it's better with two people.
-I paddled with just one person, and the kayak was likely to be too bulky and heavy.
+I paddled with just one person, and the fishing kayak was likely too bulky and heavy.

 Though the company bills its seats as "premium adjustable seats," a few people complained about how flimsy they are and how difficult they are to set up.

 In addition, the kayak is already a scale-tipping 72 pounds when it is shipped, but once it has been correctly rigged and assembled, it can easily weigh closer to 90 or 100 pounds.

 Even though kayak anglers are used to heavier, bulkier kayaks, it's still something to consider.